Weconomics: driven by social innovation, empowered by technology

 - Transformation Program (Apollo, Advance Program on Learning & Leading Others): The Weconomics program facilitates the transformation from factory to data driven operating model, from the industrial age to the digital age and from ‘company-organizing’ to ‘community-organizing’.
 We do this, for example, by consultancy, training & coaching, supporting projects and organizing events.
 The Weconomics program also consists of a number of books, articles and whitepapers.

 Weconomics and Tetra Politica

-Tetra Politica is an expansion of Trias Politica, a well known governance model with separated powers or bodies that monitor each other’s functioning.
-Trias Politica has three separated powers or branches a: Legislature, Executive(s) and a Judiciary.
+Tetra Politica is an expansion of Trias Politica, a well known governance operating model with separated powers or offices that monitor each other’s functioning.
+Trias Politica has three separated powers: Legislature, Executive and a Judiciary.
 Weconomics adds a fourth ‘power’ to Trias Politica because we value that we not only live in the ‘here and now’, but also in the ‘there and later’.
+An unsustainable society in the ‘here and now’ is also an unfair society for the ‘there and later’.
 So we add a fourth more time dimension to Trias Political, a body of thought, an organization that develops a consented shared values and a vision for the future where our children live:

-- DEMOS (Weconomics Foundation, Legislature): This body can be compared in our constitutional state with a parlement or the House of Representatives in combination with referenda and approves (or not) the core connections developed and maintained by the Valuator, translates ambitions into execution and makes it possible (conditions) for partners and executors to act (coordination).
+- Demos (Legislator): This power can be compared with a cabinet and parliament in combination with for instance referendums.
+This power approves (or not) the core connections developed and maintained by the Preserver, translates values, principles, patterns and perspectives into purpose, a mission, vision, ambitions, and strategy, and makes it possible (conditions) for partners and executors to act (demand-side).